Skip to main content

 🔧

-Legal document analysis where case citations and regulatory relationships matter
+Legal document analysis where case citations, regulatory cross-references, and party relationships must be preserved and traversed

 🚀

-Medical knowledge systems connecting symptoms, treatments, and research
+Medical and life-sciences knowledge systems connecting symptoms, treatments, drug interactions, and research papers with structured entity types

 💡